 If you have suffered a traumatic head injury in a car accident, slip and fall accident, or work-related accident, you may have a right to compensation not only for the medical treatment you received but also for the impact that this injury has had on your life.
-At the Law Office of Jared Zafran, our Philadelphia brain injury attorneys can advocate for you and get you the compensation you deserve.
+At Zafran Law Group, our Philadelphia brain injury attorneys can advocate for you and get you the compensation you deserve.

 What Classifies as a Traumatic Brain Injury?